RELATES TO: KRS 36.450, 216A.080, 216A.090

 (3) A license shall be deemed inactive if:

-(a) A licensee submits to the board a written request seeking inactive status;
+(a) The board receives a written request seeking inactive status from the licensee;

 (b) A licensee pays to the board the inactive licensee fee established in 201 KAR 6:060 for an inactive license;